Kandu

+Like many other Bania communities, they are undergoing urbanisation.
+Many rural Kanu’s are shopkeepers and trader.
+They have a state wise caste association, the Kanu Vaishya Mahasabha, which act as a both as an instrument of social control as well as communal welfare association.

 Present condition in India

 The community has been given the status of OBC at the all India level and BC-I in the state of Bihar for reservation purposes.

 Their population in Bihar (as per the caste survey of 2023) is around 2.21%.
 When it comes to political representation in Bihar and elsewhere, the community is not adequately represented.
 Given their population size and social standing, the community has been demanding political representation on a large scale.